urbit/docs/docs/arvo/network.md

-Furthermore, when one module sends a message to another kernel module or application, it also sends along the duct it was given with its new wire tacked onto the end.
-Now the duct has two entries, with the unix event on the bottom and the kernel module that handled it next.
-This process can continue indefinitely, adding more and more layers onto the duct.
-When an entity finally produces a result, a layer is popped off the duct, and the result is passed all the way back down.
+Furthermore, when one module sends a message to another kernel module or application, it also sends along the duct it was given with its new wire tacked onto the top.
+Now the duct has two entries, with the unix event on the bottom and the kernel module that handled it on top.
+This process can continue indefinitely, pushing more and more wires onto the top of the duct.
+When an entity finally produces a result, a wire is popped off the duct, and the result is passed all the way back down, repeating the process of wire popping sequentially until the bottom of the duct is reached.

 In effect, a duct is an Arvo-level call stack.
 It's worth noting that while in traditional call stacks a function call happens synchronously and returns